-Transferability of lessons on policy mixes for biodiversity conservation and ecosystem service provision
+5 Transferability of lessons on policy mixes for biodiversity conservation and ecosystem service provision

-Before transferring PES success stories policy-makers must take into account differences in landuse change history.
-Little evidence-based research on transferability of effectiveness, costs and legitimacy exists beyond a handful of countries.
-Given the scarcity of real-world policy experiments, there is a great role for local level pilot projects, as well as virtual experimentation.
-Agent-based models can be used to demonstrate the path dependence of policyscapes under different assumptions about the PES and landscape characteristics.
+Before transferring PES success stories policymakers must take into account differences in landuse change history.
+Little evidence-based of effectiveness, costs and legitimacy exists beyond a handful of countries.
+Given the scarcity of real-world policy experiments, there is a great role for local level pilot experimentation.
+Agentbased models can be used to demonstrate the path dependence of policyscapes about the PES and landscape characteristics.